 There are several zoos in and around Sydney but Taronga Zoo has to be the best of them.
 It is the largest zoo in the city with around 4,000 animals from over 350 species and they also have a huge focus on conservation of native wildlife with breeding programs, habitat recovery and rescue and rehabilitation of injured and orphaned animals.
 Throughout the day there are regular keeper talks, animal feeding and shows (the bird show is not to be missed) which are included in the price of your ticket.
 If you really want to make your day special, they also have special experiences like becoming a keeper for the day and animal encounters.
 Last time I was there, we took part in the penguin encounter, hand feeding the zoo’s group of little penguins.

 Taronga Zoo is open 9.30am-5.00pm every day and is located in Mosman on the North side of Sydney Harbour.
 The easiest way to get there for Sydney Central Business District is by hopping on a ferry at Circular Quay but you can also take a bus from Central, Town Hall or Wynyard station.
 If you take the ferry, you can buy tickets to the zoo at the wharf to save time queuing once you get there.
-Tickets are $42.30 for adults, $33.30 for concessions and $24.30 for children if you buy online in advance.
-If you buy on the door entrance costs $47 for adults, $37 for concessions and $27 for children.
+Tickets are $44.10 for adults, $35.10 for concessions and $26.10 for children if you buy online in advance and you cannot buy on the door.

 One of the best ways to make the most of your time in Sydney and really get to know it is by taking a harbour cruise.
 There are many different cruises you can take including tall ship cruises, afternoon tea cruises and sunset cruises but I would say the best kind to get is a hop-on-hop-off cruise.
 This way you can learn more about the area with live commentary on board but if you see somewhere you like the look of you can get off to explore.
 We spent a day on the hop-on-hop-off ferry sightseeing around some of the islands in the harbour along with some other stops along the south head.

 The Captain Cook sightseeing ferry runs between 6.40am to 7.45pm with reduced hours on weekends.
 Be sure to check their website for updated information regarding the timetables.
-The pass is valid for 2 days and goes to 11 different stops around the harbour.
-It costs $50 for adults and $29 for children but can be combined with other tickets for attractions around the city to get a slight discount.
+The pass is valid for 1 day or 2 days and goes to 11 different stops around the harbour.
+The 2 day ticket costs $52 for adults and $29 for children and the 1 day ticket costs $39 for adults and $25 for children.
+These can also can be combined with other tickets for attractions around the city to get a slight discount.

 Susannah Place Museum

 To visit Susannah Place, you must be on a guided tour.
-These run at 2.00pm, 3.00pm and 4.00pm every day and cost $12 for adults and $8 for children.
+These run at 2.00pm, 3.00pm and 4.00pm every day and cost $15 for adults and $12 for concessions.
 Susannah Place is also included in the Sydney Museums Pass so if you plan on visiting a few museums this usually works out the best.
 It is located in The Rocks area between Circular Quay and the Sydney Harbour Bridge.

 Sydney Opera House Tour